munificent/magpie/README.md

                         AV

 Magpie is a small dynamically-typed programming language built around patterns, classes, and multimethods.
-From functional languages, it borrows first-class functions, closures, expressions-for-everything, and quotations.
-Its most novel feature is probably an extensible syntax.
-It runs on the JVM.
+It has a prototype interpreter that runs on the JVM and an in-progress bytecode VM written in C++.

 It looks a bit like this: